Srimathi29899/Netflix-movies-TV-shows/README.md

 # Netflix-movies-TV-shows
-Explore the world of Netflix content like never before with this interactive Tableau dashboard.
-Gain comprehensive insights into the diverse array of movies and TV shows available on Netflix.
-This dashboard visualizes data related to content distribution by country, ratings, genre, and release years enabling users to understand growth patterns.
+This Tableau dashboard provides an in-depth analysis of Netflix titles, offering insights into the total number of movies and shows, their distribution by country, ratings, genres, and release years.
+By visualizing this data, users can gain a comprehensive understanding of the Netflix content library and uncover trends and patterns within it.